haljin/exgencode/README.md

 ### Pdu Protocol

-`exgencode` also provides the `Exgencode.Pdu` protocol that each pdu defined with `defpdu` will automatically implement.
-This protocol can be used to transform between binary and structures.
+`exgencode` also provides the `Exgencode.Pdu.Protocol` protocol that each pdu defined with `defpdu` will automatically implement.
+The `Exgencode.Pdu` module can be used to transform between binary and structures.

 ```elixir